digilar/docker/README.md

 });
 ~~~~

+__How to access S3 from the Swarm with bucket policies (OPTION 1) RECOMMENDED__

+This is solution 1 the bootstrap problem… IF the S3 bucket is not public (and possibly not even on the same AWS VPC) then we must __let requests come through using the AWS access policy given in the digilar-properties-bucket.policy file__.
+Note that in order for this to work when running locally on Docker for Mac IP-filters must be specified in the policy.
+(It can be debated whether properties such as user name, connection pool configs etc really are secret, but if we keep all config in the same file we can handle everything the same, again for simplicity.)

-__How to access S3 from the Swarm__
+__How to access S3 from the Swarm with secrets (OPTION 2)__

-This is the bootstrap problem… IF the S3 bucket is not public and not on the same AWS VPC then we (most likely) need at least these secrets.
+This is solution 2 to the bootstrap problem… IF the S3 bucket is not public and not on the same AWS VPC then we (most likely) need at least these secrets.
-It is possible that one can relax the security and let requests come through is we’re on the same VPC (using some AWS access policy) without  the credentials but this will not work when running locally on Docker for Mac.
 But at least these secret are likely rotated very seldom and they really are secrets.
-It can be debated whether properties such as user name, connection pool configs etc really are secret, but if we keep all config in the same file we can handle everything the same, again for simplicity.

 __Deploying Services__